DMCB-GIST/BUS-stop/README.md

 The BUS-stop enables fine-stopping, which skillfully avoids the points where the performance is decreased by fluctuations.

 # How to run <sub><sup>(for Keras version)</sup></sub>
-First, you need to download pre-trained parameters.
+First, you need to download pre-trained parameters (See 'download_params.py' in "bus-stop-keras").
+Below is an example code for BERT-base.
 ````
 # For the tensorflow version,
 # Refer to "https://github.com/google-research/bert" to download the pretrained parameters